platx-ai/platx-ai.github.io/content/technology/index.md

 <AITierCard tier="3" title="Adaptive Learning" description="The model itself must change to solve the problem.
 This is fine-tuning—adapting parameters to new domains or tasks." formula="y = (θ + Δθ)(x)" delay="400" />

 This is reminiscent of complexity hierarchies, i.e. $P \subseteq NP \subseteq PSPACE$.
 And the frontier keeps moving.
 As models grow stronger, Tier-2 tricks are collapsing into Tier-1 intuition, and Tier-3 retraining is turning into Tier-2 prompting.

+We’re here to accelerate that motion until the gaps disappear.

+**Close the context gap**: make world fact inferable from the prompt alone.
+**Close the training gap**: make new skills learnable in-context.

+One token at a time.